Tadpoles for sale:

 Creating a Frog Population in a Pond

 Tadpoles eat small bits of soft algae, submerged plants like Hornwort and Vallisneria.
-They also eat mosquito larvae when present in water.
-Adult frogs are territorial and need vegetation to stay around.
-Pickerel Rush, Waterlilies, obedient plant, and other plants that attract pollinators are great for a larger frog population as they increase protection and food supply.
+They also eat mosquito larvae when present in the water.
+Adult frogs are territorial and need vegetation in and near the pond to stay around.
+Pickerel Rush, Waterlilies, Obedient Plant, Water Hyacinths and other plants that attract pollinators are great for a larger frog population as they offer protection and increase the food supply.
 Green frog tadpoles are too large for tanks or aquariums and will not survive there.
 The water fouls far too quickly.
-They need an amazing amount of clean fresh water, a way to get out by the time they have front legs as they are also using lungs by then, and live submerged plants as food.
+They need an amazing amount of clean, fresh water and a way to get out of the water by the time they have front legs--as they are also using lungs by this time.
+They will also need live, submerged plants as food.